All Episodes

 And if they do, we're just, you know, we're now down the road where we don't have equal justice, equal application of our laws.

-Might as well shred the constitution, which we I, you know, at times I begin to worry uh that we may be past a point of no return, but I always have faith in the American people to ultimately get things right.
+Might as well shred the Constitution, which we, you know, at times I begin to worry that we may be past a point of no return, but I always have faith in the American people to ultimately get things right.

 And it is probably only the beginning of justice that hopefully this nation deserves based on all that we covered and we're able to unfold.

-And when you start giving numbers that just don't make sense to people, and you start looking at things that have happened in this particular election.
+And when you start giving numbers that just don't make sense to people and you start looking at things that have happened in this particular election, oh, this is horrible.

-Well, for three years they stayed the this country's media mob and the Democrats stayed focused on a conspiracy theory, which was that Donald Trump colluded with Russia in the 2016 election.
+Well, for three years, they stayed this country's media mob and the Democrats stayed focused on a conspiracy theory, which was that Donald Trump colluded with Russia in the 2016 election.

 And it turns out it was all manufactured by Hillary Clinton.

-First of all, our uh I'm very happy for the for the general for his family, but four years of his life basically robbed from him.
+First of all, I'm very happy for the general, for his family, but four years of his life basically robbed from him.

 How are you, Sidney?